 A double running flat pattern has two running flats connected by a large x-wave.
-This is the definition and it is quite a straightforward one.
-All we have to do is to find out the first running flat, look for an x-wave that should exceed the end of the b-wave in the running flat, and then another running flat will follow.
+This is the definition, and it is quite a straightforward one.
+All we have to do is to find the first running flat, and look for an x-wave that should exceed the end of the b-wave in the running flat, and then another running flat will follow.
 As the title of this article suggests, this is one of the most powerful corrective patterns of them all.
-The move the market forms will be almost vertical and traders will have the impression it is an impulsive wave.
+The move the market forms will be almost vertical, and traders will be of the impression that it is an impulsive wave.
 This is correct to some extent, but only as part of the overall impulsive wave.
 For places where running corrections appear, please refer to the article that deals with that subject.
-How to identify a running flat in the first place anyways?
-The key comes, as anything when it comes to flats, from the b-wave.
+How does one identify a running flat in the first place anyway?
+The key comes, as with anything when it comes to flats, from the b-wave.
 The longer the b-wave is, the most likely waves a and c will be similar in both price and time.
-This means that one can virtually find out the end of the c-wave based on the information that we already know from the previous a-wave.
-A double running flat is characterized by little or no retracements and it means that if you’re on the wrong side of this pattern, the market will not give you any chance to get out.
-To add a new position in such a pattern means to look for mostly 38.2% and 23.6% retracement levels as the price is not able to retrace much more.
+This means that we can virtually find out the end of the c-wave based on the information that we already know from the previous a-wave.
+A double running flat is characterised by few or no retracements, which means that if you’re on the wrong side of this pattern, the market will not give you any chance to get out.
+To add a new position in such a pattern means to look for mostly 38.2% and 23.6% retracement levels, as the price is not able to retrace much more.

 Triple Running Flat

-If a double running flat is a powerful corrective wave then the triple one is even more powerful, if that is even possible.
-Such a pattern implies no less than three different running flats that are connected by two intervening x-waves.
-These x-waves are powerful corrections on their own, running ones, and are influencing the overall pattern in the sense that, like it was in the case of a double running flat, it will have little or no retracement levels.
-The two connective x-wave are large ones that are going well beyond the end of the previous b-wave in the running flat and are most of the times zigzags, double zigzags or even triple zigzags.
-If one is looking for a comparison between running corrections in order to find out which one is the most vicious one, then the triple running flat is by far the most powerful corrective pattern for at least the following reasons:
+If a double running flat is a powerful corrective wave, then the triple one is more powerful again, if that is even possible.
+Such a pattern implies no less than three different running flats connected by two intervening x-waves.
+These x-waves are powerful corrections on their own – running ones – and are influencing the overall pattern in the sense that, like it was in the case of a double running flat, they will have few or no retracement levels.
+The two connective x-wave are large ones that go well beyond the end of the previous b-wave in the running flat, and most of the time are zigzags, double zigzags, or even triple zigzags.
+If one is looking for a comparison between running corrections in order to find out which one is the most vicious one, then the triple running flat is by far the most powerful corrective pattern for the following reasons, among others:

-- The three running flats that make the pattern move almost in a vertical line and there is no place for consolidation like in the case of a triple three running for example.
-A triple three running is almost always ending with a triangle, therefore there is plenty of time for the triangle to form and therefore traders can see it and position accordingly.
+- The three running flats that make the pattern move almost in a vertical line, and there is no place for consolidation like there is in the case of a triple three running, for example.
+A triple three running almost always ends with a triangle, and there is therefore plenty of time for the triangle to form, so traders can see it and position accordingly.
 In a triple running flat, there is little or no consolidation as the only pullbacks will be the c-waves of the three running flats.

-All in all, double and triple running flat patterns are not forming that often, but they do tend to appear on the Forex market.
-When they do, it is important not to fade such a move as it will be an expensive move to be faded.
+All in all, double and triple running flat patterns do not form that often, but they do tend to appear on the Forex market.
+When they do, it is important not to fade such a move, as it will be an expensive move to be faded.